URL Block: How to Block Websites

 2. Once added, it will appear at the bottom of the list.

-You can suggest websites to one of our block categories after adding the site to your own block.
-If the site hasn’t been categorized yet, a menu will appear asking you to help improve the block by adding it to a category.
+You can suggest websites to GoGuardian Admin’s categories after adding the site to your own block list.
+If the site hasn’t been categorized yet, a menu will appear asking to help improve the block by adding it to a category.
 Students who land on a blocked website or page will see a message that the page is restricted.
+When combined with effective classroom management strategies, website blocking helps educators keep students focused on learning objectives without constantly overseeing individual devices.

 Teachers have the ability to lock a student’s browser during an active classroom session using the "Lock Screen" command.
 The command is designed to unlock at the end of the session, but if a student joins a new session before the first session ends, they will remain locked.